 Space is added to a hive by putting one box on top of the others, building upwards.
 From spring into early summer the numbers of bees in a hive increases dramatically and the availability of nectar is at its greatest.
 This is the time when a beekeeper is expecting to be adding supers to their hives.

 It is wise to plan ahead and put new supers on top of your hive before the bees have filled out all the frames in the existing supers with honey.
 As a rule of thumb, you should expect to need three supers for each hive.

 When inspecting the hive, remember that nectar takes up three times the space of processed honey.
 Beekeepers should allow extra space for this early in the season.

 The supers are usually left on the hive until the end of the season.
-However, beekeepers should be aware of what types of crops are growing nearby.
-For example, If there is a lot of oilseed rape which produces honey that granulates, then the beekeeper should take out full supers and replace them with empty ones as soon as possible.
+However, beekeepers should know what types of crops are growing nearby.
+For example, if there is a lot of oilseed rape which produces honey that granulates, then the beekeeper should take out full supers and replace them with empty ones as soon as possible.
 These supers should be extracted before the honey hardens on the comb and becomes very difficult to process.

 As with so many aspects of beekeeping, it is advisable to keep in touch with your local beekeeping society and to compare notes on when nectar is widely available in your area.
 This time of year is known as the honey flow and can vary a lot depending on local conditions.

 One reason for this is because when local wisdom tells you that flow is coming to an end then you should not add extra supers even if the hive looks as if it will soon be full.
 It is better to have supers containing fully filled frames than supers containing partially filled frames.
 The latter will take more time to handle.